gar6920/3D-AI-GAME/memory bank/architecture.md

 - **BuildingModeManager.js:**
   - Implements a class-based encapsulation of the building mode functionality
   - Manages the UI elements for building mode (structure selection buttons, placement preview)
+  - Uses `InputManager` to handle the 'B' key press for toggling modes.
+  - Uses `InputManager` to handle 'Q'/'E' keys for rotation.
+  - Uses `InputManager` via `registerUIElement` for handling clicks on its UI buttons and the placement interceptor.
+  - Handles structure placement logic based on `InputManager` mouse events.
-  - Handles toggle between game and building modes (activated with B key)
+  - Manages toggle between game and building modes (activated with B key)
   - Manages structure rotation controls (Q/E keys for 15° increments)
   - Implements real-time structure placement validation and visual feedback
   - Provides 3D preview models for different structure types